nobalmohan/jekyll-now/_posts/2017-04-06-android-development-setup-for-react-native.md

 ---
 layout: post
 title: Setup Android Development environment for React Native apps in Windows
-tags: React-Native React Android Windows Technology
+tags: React-Native React Android Windows Technology Web
 ---

 React Native is a framework built by Facebook to build native apps using React.
 React Native is built around the objective - learn once, write anywhere.
 Though lot of plugins and modules are still in active development, it gained lot of popularity along with React.
 Facebook uses React Native in lot of their production apps.
 Lot of UI and utility libraries are already available for React Native.